 The Amador Valley High School Robotics Club was founded in 1999 by an intrepid group of students with a passion for robotics.
 These students decided to enter the International Autonomous Underwater Vehicle Competition, a competition in which only colleges competed.
 Despite this, with their ingenuity and dedication, they placed 6th at the 2000 competition with their AUV Hammerhead, above several of the nation’s most prestigious colleges.
-Each year, this club continues their tradition of excellence at the annual competition.

 After this momentous first step, the club continued to improve upon its designs and algorithms for their second generation sub, the Manta Ray.
 At the 2001 competition, we placed second only to MIT!
 This well-deserved victory showed that a group of high school students with dedication could do better than college students with more funds and resources.
-Since then, the club has competed in every competition and has had many successful finishes with its Barracuda line of subs.

 Barracuda was a 14 year project entered into every RoboSub competition from 2002 to 2015.
 Team members expanded and improved upon Barracuda from year to year.
 At RoboSub 2015, Barracuda achieved the best performance of the week and placed 7th overall!